martinpfannemueller/REACT/README.md

 2. Install Bndtools according to their website [here](https://bndtools.org/installation.html).
 3. Optional: Install [Eclipse Papyrus](https://www.eclipse.org/papyrus/download.html) if you want to edit the Target System Specification (UML) inside the graphical editor.
 4. Run Eclipse and create a first workspace named, e.g., `REACT_Logics`.
 Import the `core` and `idl` folder using the import wizard for importing existing Maven projects.
 5. Run `clean install` using Maven for the idl project first, and then for the core project.
-This installs the logic jars in your local Maven repository which will be used by Bndtools later.
+This installs the idl and core jars in your local Maven repository which will be used by Bndtools later.
 6. Create a separate workspace named, e.g., `REACT_Bndtools`.
 Use the import wizard for importing an existing Bndtools workspace.
 Select the `bndtools` folder from the repository.
 7. Download Clafer 0.4.5 from [here](https://gsd.uwaterloo.ca/clafer-tools-binary-distributions.html) and put it to a memorable place.
 8. Optional: Add the extracted Clafer folder to your path.

 ## Running REACT

 Below you can find an example output of running REACT using the `REACT_Example.bndrun` run configuration inside of Eclipse in the `REACT_Bndtools` workspace.
-The multicast DNS mode is used for setting up the connections between the different components.
+Here, the multicast DNS mode is used for setting up the connections between the different components.
 This configuration also loads a dummy sensor end effector.
 The dummy sensor sends its data after 10 seconds.
 The last line shows the resulting adaptation decision for instantiating an instance of `ServerLauncher`.
 The specifications are taken from the supplementary material [here](https://github.com/martinpfannemueller/ACSOS2020-Supplementary-Material/tree/master/Enhancing_a_Communication_System_with_Adaptive_Behavior_using_REACT/configs).

 ---
 **NOTE**: When you first run this run configuration without completing step 8 from above, you will get an exception stating, that the Clafer binary could not be found.
 In this case, you have to provide the environment variable `CLAFER_EXEC_PATH` to the run configuration inside Eclipse with an absolute path to the Clafer executable.